 There will be absolutely no visitors allowed this year outside of drop-off and pickup times.
 The gate will remain closed during the day.
 If you should need to come to camp for any reason such as picking up a sick camper or dropping off something they forgot, you will need to communicate with the camp about what time to arrive so we can meet you at the gate.

-If my camper gets symptoms but recovers and is symptom free, can they come to camp?
+If my student gets symptoms but recovers and is symptom free, can they return to camp?

-This page will be updated with any new information as we continue to make plans for the summer.
-You can also check out the following resources.
-Thank you for your support of Camp Good News and for allowing us to share the love of Christ with boys and girls each year.
+This page will be updated with any new information.
+Thank you for your support of Camp Good News and for allowing us to share the love of Christ with boys and girls this school year.

 Any questions?
 Feel free to contact us!